dbalsom/martypc/README.md

 ## Downloading MartyPC

 Builds are available through periodic [releases](https://github.com/dbalsom/martypc/releases).
 Newer, automatic builds are available via the [Actions tab](https://github.com/dbalsom/martypc/actions/) under the Artifacts for each workflow run.
 (You will need to be logged in to GitHub to download Artifacts).

+## Building MartyPC

+If you're not on Windows, or you want the latest bleeding-edge version, you'll need to build MartyPC from source.

+ - Last Released Version: *`0.4.1`*
+ - Current Developement Version: *`0.5.0`*

+See the [Building MartyPC](https://github.com/dbalsom/martypc/wiki/Building-MartyPC) guide on the [MartyPC Wiki](https://github.com/dbalsom/martypc/wiki) for build instructions.

 ## Why another PC emulator?